MohamedReda2003/E-commerce-simple-website-with-Django/README.md

   python manage.py runserver
   ```
   #### Open the project in your preferred web browser.
-  (the used command are for Windows users)
+  (the used commands are for Windows users)

 #### And here we go!